 The people of India are generally reluctant to pay taxes.
-This is based on the realization that the tax money paid does not particularly benefit the country or the people.
-There is no infrastructure development or social security.
-The legal system and the system of governance provide many opportunities for people to escape without paying taxes.
+This is based on the general assumption that the tax money paid does not particularly benefit the country or the people, in the end.
+There is no visible infrastructure development or social security.
+The legal system and the system of governance provide many loopholes for people to escape without paying any taxes.
 Tax collection is not efficient because bureaucracy is inefficient, bureaucracy is indifferent and the bureaucracy is addicted to bribery.
 So, the expected revenue does not reach the government treasury.
-The treasury will be emptied when higher salaries and other benefits are paid to the bureaucracy.
-Then there is no money for infrastructure development.
+The treasury then gets emptied when higher salaries and other benefits are paid to the bureaucracy.
+Thus there is no money for development, in the end.

-Democratic government must find new sources of finance to address the shortfall in tax revenue.
-Public sector industries, science and technology, water resources, mineral resources, etc. are all economic resources.
+A democratic government must find new sources of finance to address the shortfalls in tax revenue.
+Public sector industries, science, and technology, water resources, mineral resources, etc. are all economic resources.
 For various reasons, our democratic government is unable to use all these effectively.

-If used effectively like mineral wealth, forest and water resources will be an integral part of the country’s economy.
-This will also help reduce the tax burden.
-Ours is a country that gets a lot of rain water and snow water compared to other countries.
-If utilized through projects like hydropower, irrigation and water supply, all these will be revenue to the government.
+If used effectively like mineral wealth, forest and water resources can also be an integral part of the country’s economy.
+This will also help reduce the tax burden on people.
+Ours is a country that gets a lot of rainwater and snow water compared to other countries.
+If utilized through projects like hydropower, irrigation, and water supply, all these will generate revenue for the government.
 Unfortunately, most of the excess water is drained into the sea.
 It should be noted that there are many areas in our country where there is a shortage of basic necessities and drinking water.

-If our democracy was efficient, if tax collection was effective, if public sector industries and services worked for the betterment, If mining, minerals, water and forest resources were used effectively, and projects were planned with foresight, if the financial administration had been effective, there would not have been such a tax burden on the people had it not been for the accumulation and wastage of tax revenue.
-Infrastructure development would have been efficient.
-There would have been no inflation and no black money system.
+If our democracy was efficient, if tax collection was effective, if public sector industries and services worked for the betterment of people, if mining, minerals, water, and forest resources were used effectively, and projects were planned with foresight, if the financial administration had been effective, there would not be such a heavy tax burden on the people.

 This requires democratic palmistry.
-Decentralization of power must take place.
-Bureaucracy and regulations, regulations and penalties need to be strengthened.
-Public sector industries and service industries should be regulated by officials with administrative skills in accordance with the rules and regulations.
-Lack of these in our democratic system imposes additional tax burden on the people.
+The decentralization of power must take place.
+Bureaucracy and regulations, regulations, and penalties need to be strengthened.
+Public sector industries and service industries should be regulated by officials with administrative skills in accordance with the appropriate rules and regulations.
+The lack of these in our democratic system imposes an additional tax burden on the people.
 This remains the curse of our democracy.

 Institute for Sustainable Development and Governance